scalavision/bash4s/README.md

 myProc.call(cwd = os.Path("/path/to/somehwere"))
 ```

-The text that is generated by the `bash4s.dsl` is available via the `.txt` function.
-You can use it to build your own
+[zio-process](https://github.com/zio/zio-process), [zio-core](https://zio.dev/), [zio-config](https://zio.github.io/zio-config/docs/quickstart/quickstart_index) would make it possible to create very complex workflows
-script runner, or safer version of whats provided here. `zio-process`, the scala api and the java api have
+that are resource safe, retriable, async, providing typesafe configuration and so much more.

-a lot of capabilities that could be useful.
-Also the `zio` core library would make it possible to make
+In addition scala has the best `notebook` implementation through `netflix`'s [polynote](https://polynote.org/).

-very complex workflows that is resource safe, retriable, async and the lot.
+Low level `shell` programming features are available via [scala api](https://www.scala-lang.org/api/current/scala/sys/process/ProcessBuilder.html) that wraps the [java api](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/ProcessBuilder.html).

-There is a lot more that should be done to make this part safer and / or more convenient.
+There is a lot more that could be done to make bash4s library richer, safer and even more convenient.
 As for now, ease of
 use has been the priority.
 When creating scripts, you very often just wants something that works there and then.

 ## Background